-The second part of the Project is the approximately 20 km distribution line from the solar panel Project location to the connection point west of the Project location near Hunta, ON.
-This portion of the project is referred to as the distribution line Project location.
+The second part of the Project is the approximately 20-km transmission line from the solar panel Project location to the connection point west of the Project location near Hunta, ON, as well as associated transition structure and switching station.
+This portion of the project is referred to as the transmission line Project location.